milanaryal/milanaryal.github.io/src/_posts/2015-08-02-windows-keyboard-shortcuts.md

 | Alt + Enter                        | Show the properties of the currently selected file                                                                                                                              |
 | Ctrl + Shift + Enter               | Run the selected app as an administrator                                                                                                                                        |

-Find even more Windows 10 keyboard shortcuts [at this link](https://support.microsoft.com/en-us/help/12445/windows-keyboard-shortcuts){:rel="nofollow"}.
+Find even more Windows keyboard shortcuts [at this link](https://support.microsoft.com/en-us/help/12445/windows-keyboard-shortcuts){:rel="nofollow"}.

-I'm pretty sure there are much more keyboard shortcuts you can use to speed up your work with Windows 10.
+I'm pretty sure there are much more keyboard shortcuts you can use to speed up your work with Windows OS.
 If I miss one of your favorite(s), please let me know!
 I will try to keep the above list up to date.